The National Disability Insurance Scheme (NDIS) has the potential to transform the lives of people with disability.

-The NDIA should ensure that all young people in aged care coming into the NDIS have the opportunity to leave aged care, by including funding for SDA or home modifications, support coordination and allied health assessments to explore alternative housing in participants’ plans.
+The NDIA should ensure the NDIS plans of all young people in aged care include funded supports to leave aged care.
+This includes funding for SDA or home modifications and funding for support coordination and allied health assessments to explore alternative housing.
 This is not happening at ground level.

 Solution 3: Provide more support to bring younger people from aged care into the NDIS faster

-Bringing younger people in aged care into the NDIS faster will have long-term social and economic benefits because leaving aged care – or being diverted away from aged care – is associated with positive health outcomes and reduces the likelihood of institutionalisation.
+Bringing younger people in aged care on to the NDIS faster will have long-term social and economic benefits.
+Leaving or avoiding aged care has positive health outcomes and reduces the likelihood of institutionalisation.

-We are pleased that the NDIA has established dedicated teams who are responsible for making contact with people aged under 65 in residential aged care to arrange face-to-face access requests, but the NDIA should report publicly on the effectiveness of this response.
+We are pleased the NDIA has established dedicated teams to contact people aged under 65 in residential aged care to arrange face-to-face access requests.
+But the NDIA should report publicly on how this is going.

 Funding to explore alternative housing options should be brought forward.
-This would allow young people in aged care to begin preparations to leave aged care, so their first NDIS plan includes funding to leave aged care.
+If their first NDIS plan included funding to leave aged care, it would allow young people in aged care to start preparations to do that.

 Solution 4: Allocate responsibility and accountability to the NDIA